AdaCore/training_material/courses/rust_essentials/180_modules/02-filesystem_hierarchy.rst

     * ... then :rust:`sweep` module can be in :filename:`cleaner/sweep.rs`

-* This creates a clean tree structure that mirrors your file system
+* This creates a clean tree structure that mirrors file system

 .. image:: rust_essentials/modules_hierarchy.svg